mridulsankar/NVQL/NVQL-GDB/README.md

-# AGQL
+# NVQL

-AGQL is a Domain Specific Language (DSL) to facilitate modeling of input data necessary for generation of attack graphs.
+NVQL is a Domain Specific Language (DSL) to facilitate modeling of input data necessary for generation of attack graphs.
 It also has query constructs to help in attack graph based network security analysis.
-AGQL provides a higher level abstraction where, the user need not bother about underlying data management system, be it relational, graph data, etc.
+NVQL provides a higher level abstraction where, the user need not bother about underlying data management system, be it relational, graph data, etc.

 AGQL parser is generated using JavaCC (https://javacc.github.io/javacc/), an  open source parser and lexical analyzer generator.

-# AGQL-GDB
+# NVQL-GDB

 This version of AGQL uses Neo4J graph database as the backend data store.